snorlon/cs480Brown/Assignment04/README.md

 ========================================

 Commands:
-    All planet related movement has been disabled for this assignment
+    All planet related keys has been disabled for this assignment

     Keyboard